Frostbite7/waterstressmodeling/README.md

 # waterstressmodeling

-Code for a unified framework to reconcile different approaches of modeling tanspiration response to drought
+Code for a unified framework to reconcile different approaches of modeling transpiration response to drought